 As React Native is platform-independent, you won’t need to run tests for all platforms.
 Instead, a single test would identify problems for any platform, a common characteristic for both Flutter and React Native.

 Although there are many advantages of using React Native, it may not be the perfect solution for every situation.
-Let’s explore some limitations of React Native as well.
+Let’s explore some limitations as well.

 Cons of React Native